SWLab-ICUFF/KwS/README.md

 This project contains an algorithm implementation to construct RDF Keyword Search Benchmarks and four computed benchmarks.
 The benchmarks were inspired by Coffman and Weaver [1] and Dossoand Silvello[2].
 The used datasets are available at https://doi.org/10.6084/m9.figshare.11347676.

-The Java class BuildBenchmark scans the src/main/resources/benchmarks/ESWC2021/**dataset name**/query.txt files and runs, for each file, a sequence of SPARQL scripts available in src/main/resources/sparql/KwS/v5/1/1, to compute the solution generators.
+The Java class BuildBenchmark scans the src/main/resources/benchmarks/ESWC2021/**dataset name**/query.txt files and runs, for each file, a sequence of SPARQL scripts available at src/main/resources/sparql/KwS/v5/1/1, to compute the solution generators.

-The solution generators computed for each keyword query are available in src/main/resources/benchmarks/ESWC2021/**dataset name**/**query number**.nq.gz.
+The solution generators computed for each keyword query are available at src/main/resources/benchmarks/ESWC2021/**dataset name**/**query number**.nq.gz.

 Project dependency: https://github.com/lapaesleme/SWLabJenaARQExtensions